 In 2009, the College became the UK’s first All-Steinway Conservatoire when it took delivery of 62 new pianos.
-Building on this prestigious partnership, a further 24 Steinway pianos were delivered to the College in 2020, creating a world-leading All-Steinway fleet of pianos and making it the first Steinway-Exclusive Conservatoire in Europe.
+Building on this prestigious partnership, a further 24 Steinway pianos were delivered to the College in 2020, creating a world-leading All-Steinway fleet of pianos and making it the first Steinway-Exclusive Conservatoire in the world.

 As a Steinway-Exclusive Conservatoire, the College has attained the highest level of what can be achieved within the All-Steinway School programme.
 With every acoustic piano at the College a Steinway, every music student can engage with music at the highest level.